Air Force Special Operations Command: Operation Enduring Freedom

-The terrorist attacks on the World Trade Center in New York City, and the Pentagon, Washington D.C., on 11 September 2001 pushed the United States special operations forces to the forefront of the war against terrorism.
-By the end of September 2001, AFSOC deployed forces to southwest Asia for Operation Enduring Freedom – Afghanistan to help destroy the al Qaeda terrorist organization and remove the Taliban regime in Afghanistan.
-AFSOC airpower delivered special tactics forces to the battle ground and they in turn focused U.S. airpower and allowed Afghanistan's Northern Alliance ground forces to dispatch the Taliban and al Qaeda from Afghanistan.
+The terrorist attacks on the World Trade Center in New York City, and the Pentagon, Washington D.C., on 11 September 2001 brought U.S. special operations forces to the forefront of the war against terrorism.
+By the end of September 2001, AFSOC deployed forces to Central Asia for Operation Enduring Freedom – Afghanistan to help destroy the al Qaeda terrorist organization and remove the Taliban regime in Afghanistan.
+AFSOC aircraft delivered special tactics forces to the battle ground and they in turn focused U.S. airpower and allowed Northern Alliance ground forces to dispatch the Taliban and al Qaeda from Afghanistan.
 AFSOC personnel also deployed to the Philippines to help aid that country's efforts against terrorism.

 US Air Force Special Operations had a long-term presence in the Philippines during Operation Enduring Freedom – Philippines.

 Operation Iraqi Freedom

-In March 2003, AFSOC again deployed forces to southwest Asia this time in support of what would become Operation Iraqi Freedom – the removal of Saddam Hussein and his Baathist government.
+In March 2003, AFSOC again deployed forces to the Middle East, this time in support of what would become Operation Iraqi Freedom – the removal of Saddam Hussein and his Baathist government.
 The command's personnel and aircraft teamed with SOF and conventional forces to quickly bring down Saddam Hussein's government by May 2003.
 AFSOC forces continued to conduct operations in support of the new Iraqi government against insurgents and terrorists.